ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/magnets/Danfysik.md

 ## Connecting to an 8500 series through serial

-The serial standard (RS232, 422 OR 485) used by a danfysik 8500 series is determined by the position of a jumper on the control board.
+The serial standard (RS232, 422 OR 485) used by a Danfysik 8500 series is determined by the position of a jumper on the control board.
 This may need to be put in place for a new power supply.

 As the MCR network uses RS422, the jumper position will need to be changed if the PSU was previously controlled by the MCR.